ActiveDirectoryKC/RedditADWiki/Index/Subreddit-Rules.md

        * Exceptions can occur, but will be on a case by case basis.
    * **IF YOUR CONTENT HAS BEEN STARRED ON THE WIKI** - You may link it whenever relevent.
        * These tools have been deemed by the mods/community to be highly useful tools deserving of recommendation.
-       * If you work for Semperis, you may post about Purple Knight anytime the discussion warrants it.
+       * For example, Purple Knight has been starred.
+Anyone may recommend it without question, even if they work for Semperis.
     * Concequences
-         * Unrelated or otherwise rule violating content - Content deleted and immediate ban.
+         * Unrelated/Low-effort "spam" or otherwise rule violating content - Content deleted and immediate ban.
          * First offense: Content deleted and warning issued.
          * Second offense: Content deleted and you'll be flagged for mod review for up to a year.
          * Third offense: Content deleted.
 Perma-ban.